ViktorFairuschin/vae/README.md

 which encourages the variational density q(z) of latent variables z to explain the observations well.
 The second term is the negative KL divergence, which encourages the variational density q(z) to be close to the prior p(z).

+Variational autoencoder (VAE) is a deep neural network architecture, designed to efficiently perform variational inference on large scale datasets using stochastic gradient descent (SGD).
+Similar to regular autoencoder, VAE consists of an encoder and a decoder network, jointly trained to produce good reconstructions of input data.

 In VAEs, we use the encoder to parametrize the approximate posterior q(z|x) with an inference neural network, which takes as input a single observation